 The bulletin issued by Insurance Commissioner Karen Weldin Stewart specifically notes that while the plan that constitutes the Essential Health Benefits benchmark plan in Delaware for 2016 did have an exclusion for “change of sex surgery” (except for correcting a congenital defect), the bulletin detailing the ban on transgender discrimination supersedes the benchmark plan design, and that insurers may not issue such a blanket exclusion.

-Specialty drugs costs are capped under Delaware law
+Specialty drugs and insulin costs are capped under Delaware law

 Delaware opted to stay with federally-run exchange

 In the months leading up to the Supreme Court’s 2015 ruling on King v.
 Burwell, Delaware devised a back-up plan.
 Because Delaware uses the federally-run marketplace (the state has a partnership exchange, which is a variation of the federally-run exchange), subsidies were in jeopardy in the state.
 If the King plaintiffs had prevailed, an estimated 18,000 people would have lost their subsidies in Delaware.

 And statewide, the entire individual market would have seen spiraling premiums over the next few years as healthy individuals dropped coverage that became unaffordable without subsidies.
 To avoid that outcome, the state submitted a proposal for transitioning from a state-federal partnership exchange to a federally-supported state-based marketplace (Oregon, Nevada, Arkansas, Kentucky, and New Mexico use that model as of 2019, with state-run exchanges that utilize Healthcare.gov for enrollment).